Last updated: May 29, 2026

 Medicare counseling and fraud help

-Who may qualify: Medicare users, people soon to start Medicare, family caregivers, and authorized helpers can ask for counseling.
-SHIP can help with Part D, Medicare Advantage, Medigap, appeals, plan comparison, and savings programs.
-Our Oklahoma Medicare Savings guide can help you prepare questions about help with Medicare costs.
+Who may qualify: Medicare users, people about to start Medicare, family caregivers, and authorized helpers can ask for counseling.
+Our Medicare Savings guide can help you prepare questions about help with Medicare costs.

 Reality check: SHIP counselors do not sell insurance.
-They also cannot force a plan to cover a service.
-Bring your Medicare card, drug list, pharmacy list, and plan letters to the appointment.
+They cannot make a plan cover a service, but they can help you understand choices, deadlines, and appeal steps.

 SoonerCare and ADvantage

 What it helps with: SoonerCare is Oklahoma Medicaid.
-The ADvantage Waiver can help some eligible adults receive approved home and community services instead of nursing facility care.
+The ADvantage Waiver can help some eligible adults get approved home and community services instead of nursing facility care.

 Reality check: A person may need a care assessment, financial review, and provider availability check.
-Approval is not automatic, and services can depend on available providers in your area.
+Approval is not automatic.
+If disability-related support is the main issue, our Oklahoma disability guide may help you choose the right door.

 What it helps with: SNAP gives monthly food benefits on an EBT card.
-Oklahoma’s SNAP page says the easiest way to apply is online through OKDHSLive, and paper forms can also be submitted to a local Human Services Center.
+Oklahoma’s SNAP page says people can apply online through OKDHSLive or submit paper forms to a local Human Services Center.

 Who may qualify: Rules depend on income, household size, expenses, and other facts.
 Adults age 60 or older or people with disabilities may have medical expense deductions that can matter.

-Where to apply: Use OKDHSLive online, call a local DHS office, or ask an AAA worker if you need help.
-Ask for a list of proof items before you apply.
+Where to apply: Use OKDHSLive, call a local DHS office, or ask an AAA worker if you need help getting started.

 Tribal, veteran, and rural help

-What it helps with: Oklahoma has many rural counties and tribal communities.
-Some older adults may use both AAA services and tribal elder programs.
-Veterans may also have VA health care, state veteran services, or local veteran transportation options.
+What it helps with: Some older adults may use both AAA services and tribal elder programs.
+Veterans may also have VA health care, state veteran services, or local veteran transportation help.

 Who may qualify: Each tribe, VA program, county provider, and nonprofit has its own rules.
-Some help may depend on tribal citizenship, veteran status, discharge status, income, disability, or service area.
+Help may depend on tribal citizenship, veteran status, discharge status, income, disability, or service area.

 Where to apply: Ask your AAA whether it works with a tribal aging program, county transit provider, or veteran service office.
-Veterans can also check the Oklahoma Department of Veterans Affairs service officer page.
-If you need a broader national aging starting point, the ACL homepage can also route families to federal aging resources.
+Veterans can also use the Oklahoma Veterans service officer page.

-Reality check: Never assume one office can see another office’s records.
+Reality check: Do not assume one office can see another office’s records.
 Keep copies of ID, benefit letters, VA papers, tribal enrollment documents, and medical papers in one folder.

 Phone scripts you can use

-Hello, I live in [county] and I am calling for [myself / my parent / my spouse].
+Find the right AAA: Hello, I live in [county] and I am calling for [myself / my parent / my spouse].
 We need help with [meals / rides / Medicare / caregiver support / home care].
-Which Area Agency on Aging serves this county, and what should I ask for first?
+Which Area Agency on Aging serves this county?

-Hello, I am calling about SoonerCare, ADvantage, or other home care options.
+Ask about home care: Hello, I am calling about SoonerCare, ADvantage, or other home care options.
 The person needs help with [bathing / dressing / meals / transfers / memory care].
-What screening step should we start with, and who completes the care assessment?
+What screening step should we start with?

 |---|---|---|